Pros and Cons of GAN Evaluation Measures: New Developments: New Quantitative GAN Evaluation Measures

 \subsection{Measures that Probe Generalization in GANs}

-Zhao \etal~\cite{zhao2018bias} utilize carefully designed training datasets to characterize how existing models generate novel attributes and their combinations.
+\cite{zhao2018bias}\footnote{Please see also the subsection on ``Evaluating Mode Drop and Mode Collapse'' in~\cite{borji2019pros}.} utilize carefully designed training datasets to characterize how existing models generate novel attributes and their combinations.
 Some of their findings are as follows.
 When presented with a training set with all images having exactly 3 objects, both GANs and VAEs typically generate 2-5 objects (Fig.~\ref{fig:zhao2018bias}.B).
 Over a multi-modal training distribution (\eg images with either 2 or 10 objects), the model acts as if it is trained separately on each mode, and it averages the two modes.
 When the modes are close to each other (\eg 2 and 4 objects), the learned distribution assigns higher probability to the mean number of objects (3 in this example), even though there was no image with 3 objects in the training set (Fig.~\ref{fig:zhao2018bias}.C).
-When the training set contains certain combinations (\eg red cubes but not yellow cubes; Fig.~\ref{fig:zhao2018bias}.D), the model memorizes the combinations in the training set when it contains a small number of them (\eg 20), and generates novel combinations when there is more variety (\eg 80).
-Xuan~\etal~\cite{xuan2019anomalous} made a similar observation shown in Fig.~\ref{fig:xuan2019anomalous}.
+When the training set contains certain combinations (\eg red cubes but not yellow cubes; Fig.~\ref{fig:zhao2018bias}.D), the model memorizes the combinations in the training set when it contains a small number of them (\eg 20), and generates novel combinations when there is more variety (\eg 80). \cite{xuan2019anomalous} made a similar observation shown in Fig.~\ref{fig:xuan2019anomalous}.
 On a geometric-object training dataset where the number of objects for each training image is fixed, they found a variable number of objects in generated images.
 Some other studies that have investigated GAN generalization include~\cite{o2018evaluating,van2020investigating}.